mugoweb/mugo_base_boxes/README.md

 packer build ubuntu18.04.2-php7.2.json
 ```
 After a successful build, the corresponding Vagrant box can be found in the `builds` folder.
 The build process also
-generates corresponding `.checksum` and `.json` files, which facilitate cloud-based versioned usage and can be
+generates corresponding `.box` and `.json` files, which facilitate cloud-based versioned usage and can be
 uploaded to [Mugo Web's google cloud storage bucket](https://console.cloud.google.com/storage/browser/mugoweb).

 ## Defaults